tejaskannan/smart-tv-keyboard-leakage/README.md

         user-study/
         word-lists/
 ```
+*An easy mistake is to unzip the downloaded drive and rename the extracted folder to `supplementary`*.
+This action will not work because there is an additional directory between the Drive's root and the folders `benchmarks`, `dictionaries`, etc. You will instead need to move the first inner folder out of the extracted ZIP and rename this moved folder to `supplementary`.

 2. This [Box Drive](https://uchicago.box.com/s/1td9b0ltk115eg0uyp21d7u2wrdlnjhf) (link: https://uchicago.box.com/s/1td9b0ltk115eg0uyp21d7u2wrdlnjhf) contains the videos of users typing on Smart TVs.
 Note that this drive is large, and it can help to start with a single subject (e.g., Subject A).
 We include the extracted move count sequences for every subject in the Google Drive folder (under `user-study`).
 When downloading the files, use the `Primary` videos when possible.
 You should create a folder for each subject within a single directory and place the subject's videos directly in their corresponding folder.
 The resulting file structure should look as follows.
 Note that you should place the base `user-study` folder into the root directory of this repository.
 ```